-The shapes of the employed Different sample containers have , in general, purely geometric effects on the age composition of each sample a purely geometric effect on a sample's age composition (Fig 3): circular containers result in a sinusoidal age

-- 555 distribution and rectangular containers in a flat one.
+Different sample containers have a purely geometric effect on a sample's age composition (Fig 3): circular containers result in a sinusoidal age distribution and rectangular containers in a flat one.
 From a relative age scatter perspective, cylindric containers are preferential to cube-shaped ones of the same vertical extent because most grains are sampled from the desired target depth.
 Furthermore, flatter containers result in linearly decreasing relative age scatter.
 These findings may be rather obvious and could be tested also with even less scripting overhead just by drawing random numbers from a parametric distribution function.
-Nevertheless, they serve as a simple example of how easily questions may be approached quantitatively yet systematically with sandbox. - 560 Container size and shape become more relevant when also the material deposition rate is considered.
+Nevertheless, they serve as a simple example of how easily questions may be approached quantitatively yet systematically with sandbox.

+Container size and shape become more relevant when also the material deposition rate is considered.
 For high deposition rates, like those typical for loess environments (e.g., the central part of the Gleina section between 8 m and 3 m depth, Fig. 4), age differences among grains due to container size is small, a few years per cm container height.
-However, when section intervals with low loess deposition rates are sampled, such as the basal and top parts with more prominent pedogenic features, the age scatter can increase by several orders of magnitude simply because the grains in the container represent a larger range - 565 of true ages.
+However, when section intervals with low loess deposition rates are sampled, such as the basal and top parts with more prominent pedogenic features, the age scatter can increase by several orders of magnitude simply because the grains in the container represent a larger range of true ages.
 Hence, age scatter due to sampling is no artifact but actually represents the range of smapled grain ages.
-In the Gleina section that we use as an example, a standard luminescence sampling cylinder of 5 cm diameter can thus add an age scatter of several hundred years, regardless of the absolute depositional age.
+In the Gleina section, a standard luminescence sampling cylinder of 5 cm diameter can thus add an age scatter of several hundred years, regardless of the absolute depositional age.

 While there are ways to minimise this sample container size effect, the documented practice in published articles seems to show that in most cases standard sampling containers are used.
-Reducing the age scatter may be accomplished by using flatter

-570 and more elongated sampling containers or even extracting material from horizontally aligned slits carved into an outcrop when this is possible.
+Reducing the age scatter may be accomplished by using flatter and more elongated sampling containers or even extracting material from horizontally aligned slits carved into an outcrop when this is possible.
 This sampling procedure requires more manual adjustment and is thus prone to other shortcomings (e.g., sample contamination, light-shielding efforts).
-Nevertheless, we advocate that virtual sediment modelling is used useful in advance to estimate the expected age scatter effect for given sample container geometries if one has a prior order of magnitude estimate of the deposition rate, for example, based on morphologic deposit features or stratigraphic relationships with other 575 sections.
+Nevertheless, we advocate that virtual sediment modelling is useful in advance to estimate the expected age scatter effect for given sample container geometries if one has a prior order of magnitude estimate of the deposition rate, for example, based on morphologic deposit features or stratigraphic relationships with other sections.